nicoladerric/nicoladerric.github.io/index.md

 ## This my first Blog on AI!

-For a very useful course on AI and deep learning please check this link to [fast.ai](https://www.fast.ai).
+For an amazing course on AI and deep learning please check this link to [fast.ai](https://www.fast.ai).